Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

 - the animals you treated

-This will be useful evidence if there is a pollution incident and will let you observe any withdrawal periods (where sheep can’t be sent for slaughter due to potential presence of residual sheep dip which is toxic) for sheep going for slaughter.
+This will be useful evidence if there is a pollution incident and will let you observe any withdrawal periods (where sheep cannot be sent for slaughter due to potential presence of residual sheep dip which is toxic) for sheep going for slaughter.

 You must keep records of your disposal of sheep dip to comply with your permit, including the types and volumes of substances you disposed of, and the dates and locations.